uspki/policies/certificate-policy.md

 ## 2.1 Repositories
 Each CA shall disclose the following information through a publicly accessible Repository:
 - CA Certificates
-- Certificate Revocation Lists (CRLs)
+- Certificate Revocation Lists (CRLs) for all issued certificates
-- Online Certificate Status Protocol responses
+- Online Certificate Status Protocol responses for all issued certificates
 - CPS documents
 - Subscriber Agreements
 - Audit Letters

-CPS documents and Audit Reports shall not be redacted.
+CPS documents and Audit Letters shall not be redacted.

-Each CA shall ensure that its Certificate from the Root CA and the revocation data for issued Certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.
+Each CA shall ensure that its Certificate from the Root CA and the certificate status services (i.e. CRL and OCSP) for issued certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.

 ## 2.2 Publication of information
 The FPKIPA shall publicly post this CP on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.

 Each CA shall disclose the following information through a publicly accessible Repository:
 - CA Certificates
-- Certificate Revocation Lists (CRLs)
+- Certificate Revocation Lists (CRLs) for all issued certificates
-- Online Certificate Status Protocol responses
+- Online Certificate Status Protocol responses for all issued certificates
 - CPS documents
 - Subscriber Agreements
 - Audit Letters